 We’re diving into what a power surge is and what surge protectors do to protect your electronics.

-Surge protectors absorb excess voltage into metal oxide varistors, which then divert it safely to the ground wire, so your electronics don’t get zapped with too much voltage.
-You need surge protectors to prevent the surge from traveling downstream to the devices plugged into the surge protector.
+Surge protectors prevent the surge from traveling downstream to the devices plugged into the surge protector.
+They absorb excess voltage into metal oxide varistors, which then divert it safely to the ground wire, so your electronics don’t get zapped with too much voltage.

 Over time your surge protector will need to be replaced.
 Every power surge your surge protector absorbs decreases the amount of future joules (a unit of measurement for energy) it has the ability to withstand.
 For example, a 1,000 joule surge protector can absorb a single 1,000-joule hit or 10 hits of 100 joules.